w3c/did-wg/WorkMode/index.md

     response period, the resolution will be considered to have obtained consensus as a resolution of the Working Group.

-By default, publication of the draft meeting minutes is considered as a call for consensus for any formal resolution therein.
+By default, publication of the meeting minutes is considered as a call for consensus for any formal resolution therein.
 However, depending on the assessment and the importance of a specific resolution at hand, the chairs may issue an more explicit CfC by email when the issue requires more details and explanations.

 #### Face-to-face meetings